-This week the University of Massachusetts’ flagship Amherst campus selected Amazon to provide textbooks and other learning materials for students beginning this fall.
+This week, the University of Massachusetts’ flagship Amherst campus selected Amazon to provide textbooks and other course materials for students beginning this fall.

 There are few companies in the college bookstore business that focus on student value and we are delighted to welcome Amazon to this list.
 We think this development should raise the question of student value and service for every college administrator who faces mounting student complaints about the cost of their learning materials and is concerned about their bookstore sales declining.

-Here are a few specifics of what colleges can learn from the UMass decision:
+Here are a few specifics of what colleges can learn from UMass' decision:

 - UMass has chosen to view providing textbooks and course materials as a core service to its students, opting to take only a small commission of 2.5% on sales.
 This is a welcome development in a market where school commissions can often run above 10%, directly contributing to the increasing cost of books for students.
 UMass has prioritized the success of its students over retail profits.

 - The college separated the sale of merchandise and apparel from the sale of textbooks.
 Students will not be forced to pay steep prices for books to support the sale of other materials on campus.

 Here are other important factors for colleges and universities to consider, based upon our 15 years of providing high-quality service to students across the country –

 - State of the art textbook adoption tools and a customer service staff that can provide personalized solutions to faculty on book selections and course material fulfillment is a critical component of the successful bookstore operation of the future.

 - Faculty having access to the full electronic catalog of learning products from publishers is also important.
 As instructional labs and testing resources build online it’s critical that the library of products for any bookstore moves well beyond the textbook.